MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/default-audio-endpoint-selection.md

 ## Windows 10 OEM Heuristics Customization

-All heuristic settings are controlled through registry settings.
+All heuristic settings are controlled through stored settings.
 Windows 10 is shipped with the inbox default audio endpoint selection behavior.
 You can customize your systems to meet specific market needs.

 ## See also